Most recent activities:

 Dean Emeritus Bare announces a strategic vision for the UW Institute of Forest Resources.
 September 26, 2012; updated November 6, 2012

 Dean Emeritus Bare contributes to a discussion concerning online learning in SEFS.
 Spring 2012.
+(No longer online)

 Dean Emeritus Bare and Interim Director Hinckley describe the rational for changes in the School's undergraduate natural resource management programs.
 Published in the Western Forester 57(2):12-13, May 2012.
 April 24, 2012